hazelcast/hazelcast-cpp-client/README.md

     future.get();
 ```

 atomic_long implementation does not offer exactly-once / effectively-once execution semantics.
 It goes with at-least-once execution semantics by default and can cause an API call to be committed multiple times in case of CP member failures.
 It can be tuned to offer at-most-once execution semantics.
-Please see [`fail-on-indeterminate-operation-state`](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#cp-subsystem-configuration) server-side setting.
+Please see the [`fail-on-indeterminate-operation-state`](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#cp-subsystem-configuration) server-side setting.

 #### 7.4.11.2.
 Using fenced_lock